 Duckweed can be spread from one pond to another by humans, wildlife, pets, and birds.
 The small plants stick to the sides of boats, or lodge in the feathers of birds swimming in infested waters.
 When the boat enters a new body of water or the birds migrate, plants can go with them.

 Physical control of duckweed is usually accomplished by netting or raking the plants off the pond and then disposing of plant material away from the pond so that the wind or runoff cannot transport it back into the water.
 Physical removal along with chemical control and a reduction of nutrients entering the pond will maximize success.

 Surface Aeration has also been used as a mechanical approach to hinder duckweed proliferation.
 Duckweed prefers to grow in stagnant water, aerators will disrupt the surface of the water and limit the growth of these plants to the sides of the pond where they can easily be removed using nets or a rake.
 Furthermore, the added oxygen will accelerate the decomposition process of nutrients that feed pondweeds and algae during the summer months.

-Sonar AS & Sonar RTU, Reward, Weedtrine-D, Clipper SC, and Propeller have been proven successful in treating Duckweed.
+Sonar AS & Sonar RTU, Reward, Tribune Clipper SC, have been proven successful in treating Duckweed.
 A nonionic surfactant such as Cygnet Plus should be mixed in solution with specific herbicides when plants are treated.

 * Sonar AS & Sonar RTU are ready-to-use products and do not require a surfactant such as Cygnet Plus for proper application.